richardcyrus/burger-sequelize/README.md

-# Eat-Da-Burger!
+# Eat-Da-Burger w/Sequelize!

-The application is deployed on Heroku at the following link: [Eat-Da-Burger!](https://eat-da-burger-rgc.herokuapp.com/)
+The application is deployed on Heroku at the following link: [Eat-Da-Burger!](https://eat-da-burger2-rgc.herokuapp.com/)

 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.